g0ddest/fixedlength/README.md

 Joe3      Smith
 ```

-you need just write down this class:
+you need just write down this class (annotated fields also could be pulled from annotated classes):

 ```java
 public class Employee {